aantron/lambdasoup/README.md

     select            13 µs      167 µs      105 µs
     select_all        26 µs      338 µs      164 µs

-It seems that the initial, naive implementation of `select` code could use some work.
+It seems that the initial, naive implementation of `select` could use some work.
 However, absent feedback, this does not have a very high priority.
 It is certainly fast enough for interactive use, for example.

 ## Developing